• Home

 Doing so provides a sense of unison with your existing or future designs, making your branding more noticeable.

-However, keep in mind that experimenting with different elements is not undesirable in certain cases.
+However, remember that experimenting with different elements is not undesirable in certain cases.
 If your design has something to do with a playfully chaotic theme to match certain events, then you may do so.

 Take Marvel’s title card for Loki, for example.
 The series itself has something to do with the God of Mischief’s variants, hence the fittingly and consistently inconsistent design.